Hero Background

 An important note is that Lombok’s @Builder annotation is used in this class.
 This annotation allows us to build and obtain the desired capabilities details at runtime without passing the respective parameters in the method signature.

-To run your test, you must add parameters for configurations like platform name, platform version, device name, app, build name, and test name can be set using the testng.xml file.
+Configuration parameters like platform name, platform version, device name, app, build name, and test name are set using the testng.xml file.
+These tests run on real Android and iOS devices on the TestMu AI platform.

 <?xml version="1.0" encoding="UTF-8"?>